EvanHerman/yikes-inc-easy-mailchimp-extender/readme.txt

 Use this filter to alter the footer text in any of the bundled sign up templates.
 The footer text is the text below the form eg: "We promise never to share or sell any of your personal information."

 **Example:**
 The following will alter the sub text in any of the bundled sign up forms.
-In the 'Clean Blue' template, this will change "We promise never to share or sell any of your personal information." to "Your information will remain private at all time.".
+In the 'Clean Blue' template, this will change "We promise never to share or sell any of your personal information." to "Your information will remain private at all times.".

 `
 <?php